heronsystems/adeptRL/README.md

 ### Experience Caches
 An Experience Cache is a Rollout or Experience Replay that is written to after stepping and read before learning.
-### Modules
-Modules are generally useful PyTorch modules used in Networks.
-### Networks
-Networks are not PyTorch modules, they need to implement our abstract NetworkInterface or ModularNetwork classes.
-A ModularNetwork consists of a trunk, body, and head.
-The Trunk can consist of multiple networks for vision or discrete data.
-It flattens these into an embedding.
-The Body network operates on the flattened embedding and would typically be an LSTM, Linear layer, or a combination.
-The Head depends on the Environment and Agent and is created accordingly.

 ## Acknowledgements
 We borrow pieces of OpenAI's [gym](https://github.com/openai/gym) and